Meet the team

 Rebecca has a background in finance and marketing, working for an investment management company based in Edinburgh.
 Her interest lies in sustainable investment and supporting people and communities to develop their skills.
 She joined as a trustee in December 2018.

 ‘We were introduced to Signpost when two of our children spent time abroad with them.
 Becoming a Trustee and part of the Signpost Community was and is very precious.
 There has been and continues to be a healthy, constant challenge to change, grow and develop both personally and as a Charity’.
 Since the age of seven Nick wanted to be a professional double bass player, though life went a completely different way he still plays in two orchestras.

 Rev Eleanor Hancock

 Eleanor is a retired Anglican Priest, living in Carlisle with her husband, Michael.
 She has been a supporter of Signpost since the early 90s; being inspired, then and now, by the way such a small team can affect such enormous change in the lives of individuals and communities.
-Eleanor, who also has a background in HR and organisational development, is currently Chair of Trustees.
+Eleanor, who also has a background in HR and organisational development.

 ‘I first heard about Signpost when I attended a Signpost fund raiser.
 Having grown up in Nigeria and spent my younger adult life there, I have seen real poverty and its effects.
 So, it was a no brainer when I was asked to be a trustee.
 Being a trustee has given me real insight into the work that Signpost does.
 I am really excited about the new Signpost Centre for Global learning which will allow people to learn about the global world and how they can make difference.’
 Stella lives in Dundee and is currently working with the NHS as a nurse.